43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 What is a Ring Main?

-Ring main circuit is a terminology used in London and around the UK to describe the final circuit of wiring.
+Ring main circuit is a term used in London and around the UK to describe the final wiring circuit.
 It gets its electrical power from the consumer unit and distributes it around the house.
 When it comes to configuring it, it is as easy as it sounds.

 You first need to connect the ring main cable from the consumer unit to the ring main, and then take it to the socket and return it to the ring main connecting it finally to the electrical mains.
 In other words, the ring main acts as the manager between all the wiring of the house and the consumer unit.